KrishnaMouli/MediaWikiStack/README.md

 # Technologies used to deploy mediawiki application

-    •    Terraform - To automate infrastructure deployment
+    •    Terraform

-    •    Kubernates - To deploy mediawiki application
+    •    Kubernates

-    •    AWS-RDS - As a database
+    •    AWS

-    •    Jenkins - For CI-CD
+    •    Jenkins

+# Objective

+•	To automate the deployment of MediaWiki.

-#
+# Process/Steps needs to follow

+•	Create a Jenkins pipeline job and opt the options as shown in the below picture.